Field Notes

 The Short Answer First

 Nobody enjoys a pricing page that refuses to name a price, so here are ours.
 In 2026, a well-built home on one of our in-house designs starts around $210 per square foot.
-Full custom work, where the design begins from your program and your land, runs $230 to $250 per square foot.
-And at the small end, a starter cottage on a proven Katrina-style plan is achievable at $250,000 to $350,000 total construction cost.
+Full custom work, where the design begins from your program and your land, runs $230 to $250 per square foot or more.
+And at the small end, a starter cottage on a proven Katrina-style plan is achievable at $250,000 to $350,000, depending on finishes, total construction cost.

 Those figures are consistent with the local market.
-Another Tyler builder puts custom construction at around $225 per square foot as a starting point, and we think that is an honest number for this area.
-Custom building in East Texas is meaningfully cheaper than in Austin or Dallas, but it is no longer cheap, and anyone quoting far below these ranges is either building a different product or leaving something out of the quote.
+Another Tyler builder puts custom construction at around $225 per square foot as a starting point.
+Custom building in East Texas tends to cost less than in Austin or Dallas, but it is no longer cheap, and a quote far below these ranges usually means a different product or something left out.

 A five-bay colonial farmhouse elevation with correct classical proportions